-We share a vision of cities for all, referring to the equal use and enjoyment of cities and human settlements, seeking to promote inclusivity and ensure that all inhabitants, of present and future generations, without discrimination of any kind, are able to inhabit and produce just, safe, healthy, accessible, affordable, resilient and sustainable cities and human settlements to foster prosperity and quality of life for all.
+"We share a vision of cities for all, referring to the equal use and enjoyment of cities and human settlements, seeking to promote inclusivity and ensure that all inhabitants, of present and future generations, without discrimination of any kind, are able to inhabit and produce just, safe, healthy, accessible, affordable, resilient and sustainable cities and human settlements to foster prosperity and quality of life for all".

-United Nations1
+United Nations

 The meta-public space and the metamorphosis of the mall: From hybrid consumption to advanced transductive prosumption.
 In modern cities, transformations of spatial patterns, technology and lifestyle have brought about a rapid evolution of the social role of enclosures of shopping and entertainment.
-From being spaces of pure consumption, the malls became spaces of hybrid2 and relational3 consumption, and, eventually, morphed into places of post-consumption.
+From being spaces of pure consumption, the malls became spaces of hybrid and relational consumption, and, eventually, morphed into places of post-consumption.
 The latest transformation is particularly important as it has posed a serious challenge to consumption as the fundamental propelling force of these discrete urban elements.
-Post-consumerist practices emerge as malls tightly integrate the multiple realms of everyday life in dynamic assemblages of shopping, entertainment, work, culture and relational life, where non-retail operations are substantively expanded, urban amenities comprehensively incorporated and elements of civic identity abundantly added.
-Although this evolution of malls has had a global character, its manifestation in certain social, cultural and geographical contexts has shown important differences.
-In East and Southeast Asia (particularly China and Indonesia) and Australasia (Australia and New Zealand), in cities that have developed rapidly, framing what has been dubbed post-civil5 society, these transformations have catalysed the formation of a peculiar variation of
+Post-

-1 United Nations, "New Urban Agenda: Quito declaration on sustainable cities and human settlements for all," in United Nations Conference on Housing and Sustainable Urban Development, Habitat III Quito, Ecuador, October 2016, 2.
+1. United Nations, "New Urban Agenda: Quito declaration on sustainable cities and human settlements for all," in United Nations Conference on Housing and Sustainable Urban Development, Habitat III Quito, Ecuador, October 2016, 2.

-2 Alan Bryman, The Disneyization of Society (London: Sage, 2004), 57-78; Simon Beames and Peter Varley, "Eat, Play, Shop: The Disneyization of Adventure," in Adventure Tourism: Meanings, Experience and Learning, ed.
-Steve Taylor, Peter Varley, and Tony Johnston (London: Routledge, 2013), 77-84; Jeffrey S. P. Hopkins, "West Edmonton Mall as a Centre for Social Interaction," The Canadian Geographer 35, n.
-3 (1991): 268-279; Rob Shield "Spaces for the Subject of Consumption," Lifestyle Shopping: The Subject of Consumption (London: Routledge, 1992), 1-20.
+2. Alan Bryman, The Disneyization of Society (London: Sage, 2004), 57-78; Simon Beames and Peter Varley, "Eat, Play, Shop: The Disneyization of Adventure" in Adventure Tourism: Meanings, Experience and Learning, ed.
+Steve Taylor, Peter Varley, and Tony Johnston (London: Routledge, 2013), 77-84; Jeffrey S. P. Hopkins, "West Edmonton Mall as a Centre for Social Interaction," The Canadian Geographer 35, no. 3 (1991): 268-279; Rob Shield "Spaces for the Subject of Consumption" Lifestyle Shopping: The Subject of Consumption (London: Routledge, 1992), 1-20.

-3 Jonathan Murdoch, Post-Structuralist Geography (London: Sage, 2006); John Allen, "A More than Relational Geography?," Dialogues in Human Geography 2, n.
-2 (2012): 190-193; Shaked Gilboa and Iris Vilnai-Yavetz, "Shop Until you Drop?
-An Exploratory Analysis of Mall Experiences," European Journal of Marketing 47, n.
-I-2 (2013): 239-259; Johan Hagberg and Alexander Styhre, "The Production of Social Space: Shopping Malls as Relational and Transductive Spaces," Journal of Engineering, Design and Technology 11, n.
-3 (2013): 354-374.
+3. Jonathan Murdoch, Post-Structuralist Geography (London: Sage, 2006); John Allen, "A More than Relational Geography?"
+Dialogues in Human Geography 2, no. 2 (2012): 190-193; Shaked Gilboa and Iris Vilnai-Yavetz, "Shop Until you Drop?
+An Exploratory Analysis of Mall Experiences," European Journal of Marketing 47, no. 1-2 (2013): 239-259; Johan Hagberg and Alexander Styhre, "The Production of Social Space: Shopping Malls as Relational and Transductive Spaces", Journal of Engineering, Design and Technology 11, no. 3 (2013): 354-374.

-4 Halina Brown, Maurie Cohen, and Philip Vergragt, eds., Social Change and the Coming of Post-consumer Society: Theoretical Advances and Policy Implications (London: Routledge, 2017).
+4. Halina Brown, Maurie Cohen, and Philip Vergragt, eds., Social Change and the Coming of Post-consumer Society: Theoretical Advances and Policy Implications (London: Routledge, 2017).